TorrSamaho/zandronum-installer/skulltag_files/Readme.txt

   IP2C is a library which converts IP addresses to country information (names and flags).
   It is made by Kilgore: kilgore@zdaemon.org

+RCON utility
+  Made for server admins.
+Allows them to easily control their server.
+  It is made by Rivecoder: rivecoder at skulltag . com

 **********************
  Skulltag website